The Asian Hornet

 Why one nest is one too many

-Per secondary nest, each year:
+Per secondary nest per year:

 11.3 kg